 Although many pieces have been transported across the world to be exhibited – in London outside the Imperial War Museum, at Fulton University where Winston Churchill gave his famous ‘Iron Curtain’ speech – there still remains much to be seen in the city.
 If you know where to look.

-We’ve compiled ten reason why you should tour the Berlin Wall:
+We’ve compiled ten reasons why you should tour the Berlin Wall:

-Faced with the mass exodus of population that had taken place between 1949 and 1961, whereby nearly 3 million East German citizens fled to the Western sectors, the government of the German Democractic Republic first sought to secure its borders by establishing a military frontier with West Germany.
-Then came the Wall.
+Faced with the mass exodus of population that had taken place between 1949 and 1961, whereby nearly 3 million East German citizens fled to the Western sectors, the government of the German Democratic Republic (GDR – or DDR in German) first sought to secure its borders by establishing a military frontier with West Germany.
+First the ‘Iron Curtain’ was solidified in 1952.

-Or the “Anti-Fascist Protection Rampant” as it was officially known.
+Or the “Anti-Fascist Protection Rampart” as it was officially known.

-As West Berlin, the island of capitalism inside East Germany, served as a point of exit for fleeing East Germans, specifically between 1952 and 1961, the East German government decided to finally cut off access to the Western sectors of the city by surrounding West Berlin with an inpenetrable barrier.
+As West Berlin, the island of capitalism inside East Germany, served as a point of exit for fleeing East Germans, specifically between 1952 and 1961, the East German government decided to finally cut off access to the Western sectors of the city by surrounding this island with an impenetrable barrier.